 • Learning: Great for developers experimenting with automation or CI/CD pipelines.

-Example Workflow
+Example workflow

-Free Alternatives vs BrowserStack
+Free alternatives vs BrowserStack

-• BrowserStack: Real devices, 3,000+ browser/OS combinations, no maintenance, premium support.
+• BrowserStack: Real devices, 3,500+ browser/OS combinations, 30,000+ devices, no maintenance, premium support, AI features.

 • Free alternatives: Cost nothing, but require infrastructure setup, offer fewer devices, and rely heavily on developer time.